mscook/BanzaiDB/README.rst

 What is BanzaiDB?
 -----------------

-BanzaiDB is a generalised framework for pairing Microbial Genomics Next Generation Sequencing (NGS) analysis with a NoSQL database.
-We use the `RethinkDB_` NoSQL database.
+BanzaiDB is a tool for pairing Microbial Genomics Next Generation Sequencing (NGS) analysis with a NoSQL_ database.
+We use the RethinkDB_ NoSQL database.

 BanzaiDB:
-    * initalises a NoSQL database and associated tables,
+    * initalises the NoSQL database and associated tables,
-    * populates the database with results of NGS experiments/analysis, and,
+    * populates the database with results of NGS experiments/analysis and,
     * provides a set of query functions to wrangle with the data stored within the database.